asyrewicze/asyrewicze/README.md

 ### **Fun Ice-Breaker Fact About Andy**

 I'm a woefully addicted gamer.
-Currently playing Elden Ring, and Final Fantasy 7 Rebirth!
+Currently playing World of Warcraft: War Within and MegaMan 11!

 ## Ask Me About Public Speaking